cado-security/product-help/docs/cado/deploy/azure/azure-deploy.md

 sidebar_position: 1
 ---

-# How to deploy Cado in Azure with Terraform
+# How to deploy / Forensic Acquisition and Investigation in Azure with Terraform

-To set up Cado in Azure you can deploy via our Terraform script.
+To set up / Forensic Acquisition and Investigation in Azure you can deploy via our Terraform script.
 The Terraform script automates the process of configuring the platform stack.

-If you are working with the Cado Sales team already, you should receive the following pieces of information:
+If you are working with the / Forensic Acquisition and Investigation Sales team already, you should receive the following pieces of information:
-- a link to the Cado image
+- a link to the / Forensic Acquisition and Investigation image
-- the latest Cado Terraform module (**azure.zip**) for deploying into Azure, or clone from https://github.com/cado-security/Deployment-Templates/tree/main/azure
+- the latest / Forensic Acquisition and Investigation Terraform module (**azure.zip**) for deploying into Azure, or clone from https://github.com/cado-security/Deployment-Templates/tree/main/azure

 If you have not received the above items, reach out to sales@cadosecurity.com for more details or retrieve from our [public update information](https://cado-public.s3.amazonaws.com/cado_updates_json_v2.json).
 Once you receive them, continue on to the steps below.